Apple Security Bounty Guidelines

 • You must not disclose the issue publicly before Apple releases an update with a security advisory for the report.

 Some issues may be eligible for an additional bonus.
 For example, security issues that are unique to newly added features or code in developer or public beta releases — including newly introduced regressions — may qualify for a 50 percent bonus, if they’re reported before the beta period ends.
 Reports that successfully bypass the specific protections of Lockdown Mode may qualify for a 100 percent bonus.
+Please note that Private Cloud Compute (PCC) server software does not have beta releases, and Lockdown Mode does not apply to PCC.

 How to submit your research.